johnwarden/jonathanwarden.com/content/language-design/functional-equality/index.md

 ### Testing and Debugging

 Programmers expect "equal" inputs to produce "equal" outputs.
-A programmer be frustrated to find that in production a certain function seems to be return the wrong value for a certain input, even though when they run unit tests, the function produces a *different* value **for the same input**, not recognizing that two inputs, while passing the `==` test, are actually functionally different values.
+A programmer may be frustrated to find that in production a certain function seems to be return the wrong value for a certain input, even though when they run unit tests, the function produces a *different* value **for the same input**, not recognizing that two inputs, while passing the `==` test, are actually functionally different values.

-### Functional Purity
+### Referential Transparency

 A functionally pure language must respect the principle of [**referential transparency**](http://en.wikipedia.org/wiki/Referential_transparency_(computer_science)).
 An expression is referentially transparent if it can be replaced with its **value** without changing the behavior of the program.
 But shouldn't we be able to replace any value with an **equal value** without changing the behavior of the program?
 Obviously yes.
 Certain functional programming techniques, such as memoization, require a respect for functional equality.
 And so I would argue that a pure functional programming language must support a concept of functional equality.

 ## Common Solutions to The Representation Problem

-There are a few common ways that programming languages try to solve the representation problem (the need to have separate ways of comparing for ideal equality and functional equality).
+There are a few common ways that programming languages try to solve the representation problem.

 ### Separate Equality Operators